DhanteyUD/Data-Filter/README.md

 # Data-Filter
-A simple react app that filters data with a specific filter component and also can be searched through with a search box.
+A simple react app that filters data with a specific filter component and also can be searched through with a `search box` or `#tag`.

-`cd data-filter`
+1. `cd data-filter`

+2. Run `npm install` to install dependencies

-Run `npm start` to start app
+3. Run `npm start` to start app

 ## Click on this <a href="https://df-clinton-otse.netlify.app/">Link<a> to demo app